Assistant Director, Nashville Food Waste Initiative Sustainable Classrooms Manager

 Diana serves as the manager of the Classrooms division, training teachers how to integrate sustainability in the classroom.
 She also helps direct the Nashville Food Waste Initiative, a program highlighting best practices is food waste reduction.

 She received her Bachelors in Environmental Sciences from University of Tennessee at Chattanooga and a Masters in Sustainable Practice with a focus in Food Systems from Lipscomb University.
-She served as a Health Systems Analyst in clinical research at Vanderbilt University Medical Center for six years gaining experience in grants, project management, monitoring and evaluation, and the connection between the environment and health.
-She volunteered at Shelby Bottoms Nature Center and the Nashville Food Policy Council heightening her passion for environmental education and sustainable living, which then brought her to Urban Green Lab.
+Having served as project manager and analyst in research at Vanderbilt University Medical Center for six years, she gained experience in program development, management, and evaluation as well as grants and the connection between the environment and health.
+Volunteering at Shelby Bottoms Nature Center as a naturalist and the Nashville Food Policy Council heightened her passion for environmental education and sustainable living, which brought her to Urban Green Lab.

 Diana is a Nashville native who has always had a passion for the outdoors and the environment.
 After taking an environmental science class in high school, she was inspired to turn that passion into a career and lifestyle.
 She hopes that by providing all students in Nashville the same opportunity to learn about sustainability, they will have healthier, happier lives and help contribute meaningfully to our growing city and world.

-In her free time she enjoys hiking, traveling, cooking and anything outdoors.
+In her free time she enjoys sports, hiking, and cooking.